lgndcraft2/submissions/README.md

 ## 🧠 Tips

-- You can work as a team or solo
+- You can work as a team
 - Make sure your folder name is unique
 - Submissions will be reviewed directly from your PR